cdfredrick/AstroComb_HPF/startup.md

     1. Enable output of the Nufern amplifier at 0%
     2. Enable the FiberLock by selecting the "search" button in the Kangoo GUI
     3. Enable the NanoTracks by selecting the "track" button in the Kinesis GUI
-    4. Turn up the Nufern amplifier to 50% in increments of 10% while confiming that the FiberLock and NanoTracks are locked and tracking
+    4. Turn up the Nufern amplifier to 50% in increments of 10% while confirming that the FiberLock and NanoTracks are locked and tracking
     5. Close the FiberLock's Kangoo GUI
     6. Adjust the rotation stage until the dispersive wave is visible on the OSA
     7. Close the Kinesis GUI